TylerWinger/DegreeProjectCode/README.md

 9. Finally, press the `run` button or F9.

 ### Object descriptions
-dataIn - is the 11 bits of data we are trying to transmit clk - is a clock of arbitrary frequency. codeWordOut - is formed of the data and parity bits. dataOut - is the data decoded from the channelWord channelWord - is the codeWord sent through a 'channel', and may contain errors
+dataIn - is the 11 bits of data we are trying to transmit \
+clk - is a clock of arbitrary frequency. \
+codeWordOut - is formed of the data and parity bits. \
+dataOut - is the data decoded from the channelWord. \
+channelWord - is the codeWord sent through a 'channel', and may contain errors. \